5cover/tchatator/README.md

 ### Naming

-Use a `i_` prefix to signal identifiers that are not meant to be referenced outside of the implementation of a particular module.
+Use a `i_` prefix to signal "internal" identifiers that are not meant to be referenced outside of the implementation of a particular module.
 This prefix not mandatory, but makes this hiding explicit and prevents API misuse.

+Such identifiers are called "bounded".
+Their usage must be controlled.

 ### Naming variables